Overview

 </Modal>

-The following actions qualify as attempts to dismiss:
+Modal considers the following actions as attempts to dismiss:

 - press the escape key